-If you live in North America, over the past few days you probably ate yourself into a coma, watched endless touchdowns and spoke to your family with a tear in your eye for how grateful you may be for them in your life.
+If you live in North America, every year you probably eat yourself into a coma, watch endless touchdowns and speak to your family with a tear in your eye for how grateful you may be for them in your life.
 That’s lovely and honestly, Thanksgiving is one of my favorite holidays (and favorite meals!) of the year.

 I like this tradition waaay more than the ones kept simmering in many homes for years, resentments disguised under false smiles and pained gatherings hiding under cranberry sauce and field goals.
 Wouldn’t it be great to be heard and accepted for who you are and loved anyway for it?

 Since you may not be able to go back to last week and alter the course of history, you can alter the course of your own destiny to come, and maybe make the life you are living now work a little sweeter and more honestly – with a lot less anger and resentment.
 Wouldn’t that be nice?
 How about more self-love to boot, hmm?

 There are only 4 simple things you need to do to effectuate this gratitude machine in your life.
 Practice Ho’oponopono for yourself by saying four simple phrases.

 - Please forgive me

 - Thank you